mariokernich/odapu-abap/README.md

 # OData & APC Test Tool

-This app gives you a powerful tool to test ODATA services – whether it’s modern ABAP RAP/CDS or classic SEGW projects – as well as APC (ABAP Push Channels).
+This app gives you a powerful tool to test ODATA services – whether it's modern ABAP RAP/CDS or classic SEGW projects – as well as APC (ABAP Push Channels).
 With its intuitive UI, you can easily build test cases, run them instantly, and save them for quick access later.
 No more manual hassle – just click, test, repeat. ⚡